ggreen/rabbitmq-dotNet-showCase/README.md

 ## Server Side

-Many of these tips are based on an [ERG Solutions best practices video](https://www.youtube.com/watch?v=HzPOQsMWrGQ)
+Many of these tips are based on an [ERLang Solutions best practices video](https://www.youtube.com/watch?v=HzPOQsMWrGQ)

 - Use 3 Node Rabbit MQ cluster
 - Use lazy queues for larger queues that ling longer on server (example: batch processing)